terraform-aws-modules/terraform-aws-lambda/README.md

 - [x] Build dependencies for your Lambda Function and Layer.
 - [x] Support builds locally and in Docker (with or without SSH agent support for private builds).
-- [x] Create deployment package or deploy existing (previously built package) from local, from S3, from URL.
+- [x] Create deployment package or deploy existing (previously built package) from local, from S3, from URL, or from AWS ECR repository.
 - [x] Store deployment packages locally or in the S3 bucket.
 - [x] Support almost all features of Lambda resources (function, layer, alias, etc.)
 - [x] Lambda@Edge